 If you’re someone who travels abroad frequently or wishes to bypass the Great Firewall, StrongVPN may be worth a shot.
-Its fast speeds and various protocols should help with the location and censorship of certain countries like China or Russia.
+Its fast speeds and various protocols should help with the location and censorship in countries like China or Russia.

 Platforms & Devices

 StrongVPN has client apps for Windows, Mac, iOS, Android, and Fire TV, with the macOS version primarily used for the purposes of this review.
 As well as the native apps above, the service also has setup guides for Linux, Synology NAS, Kodi, Amazon Kindle, and Chrome OS.